Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 To facilitate the creation of queues for endpoints during deployment, the NuGet package now comes packaged with a `Scripts` folder with two new scripts called, `CreateQueues.ps1` and `DeleteQueues.ps1`.
 These can be located as part of the package.
 For example, under `%USERPROFILE%\.nuget\packages\nservicebus.transport.msmq\1.0.0\lib\net452\Scripts`.

-A new API called, [DisableInstaller](/transports/msmq/transportconfig.md#receiving-algorithm-disableinstaller) can now be used to disable the auto creation of queues during startup.
+A new API called, [DisableInstaller](/transports/msmq/transportconfig.md?version=msmqtransport_1#receiving-algorithm-disableinstaller) can now be used to disable the auto-creation of queues during startup.

 ### Msmq Subscription Storage